roman-milk/roman-milk.github.io/student-teacher.md

  Lying down he was now looking directly at her crotch where her denuded lips were clearly on show.
 He looked up to see her breasts pointing out above a slim waist.
 If it had been her mother this elicit view would have been exciting but as it was a teacher it was devastating.

  "Sorry about this but the other guest room is being decorated.
 You'll have to share," Paula announced, as though it were an imposition upon him.
 She lifted the covers and slapped the woman's ass, telling her to hurry up, when she hesitated.
-Report_Story #4